mr295781/module-two-assignment-solution/README.md

 # module-two-assignment-solution
-This is the repository for code of assigmnet number two
+This is the repository for code of assignment number two.